The aim of a shoulder stabilisation also known as a Bankart repair operation is to restore stability to the shoulder.

 After the operation, you should not suffer further dislocations and have much reduced pain.

-The operation is carried out as a conventional open operation through an incision at the front of the shoulder, or telescopically through a number of small incisions around the shoulder.
+The operation is usually carried out keyhole (arthroscopically) through a number of small incisions around the shoulder.
 The aim is to restore the labrum and ligaments to their original position on the edge of the socket and they are encouraged to heal there.

 The first step in the operation is to mobilise and re-position the labrum and ligaments and to create an environment in which healing can occur.
 Little harpoons or anchors are then inserted into the bone on the edge of the socket, which gain a good grip.

 Stitches on these anchors are then used to suture the labrum and ligaments back into place.
 The anchors and sutures then hold everything in the right place while natural healing occurs.

 The incisions are closed with stitches and waterproof dressings are applied.

 Shoulder and elbow surgery can result in considerable pain and discomfort after the operation.
 Traditional painkillers are not always effective and have side effects.
 We usually offer you a local anaesthetic “block” to reduce the pain and discomfort following the procedure and also allow early more comfortable physiotherapy (if required).
 This consists of an injection at the side of your neck onto the nerves that supply your shoulder.
 The injection itself is fairly painless.